-Expectations I expect you to show up on time for each class and to come prepared, having kept up with the material by working problems and having read ahead in the textbook.
-I expect you to use class and office hour time to learn the material by engaging with classmates and asking questions.
-Make-up assignments are not available for this course.
-You will need to contact a classmate for notes, sections/topics covered if you miss a class.
+Expectations I expect you to show up on time for each class and to come prepared by working problems and having read ahead in the textbook.
+I expect you to use class time to learn the material by engaging with classmates and asking questions, and I expect you to make use of the STEM study center and SI tutoring as learning resources.
+Makeup assignments are not available for this course.
+Contact a classmate for help if you miss a class.
 Be courteous: save your electronic messaging for after class.
-Plan your schedule so you have at least 10 hours per week outside of class for reading, working problems, asking questions, i.e, studying (learning) the material on a Daily Basis.
+Plan your schedule so you have at least 1.5 hours per day outside of class for reading, working problems, asking questions, i.e, studying (learning) the material on a Daily Basis.
 You may require up to 20 hours per week depending on prior preparation for this course.
-Make time for this course every day: do not count on cramming on weekends or before exams as you will be much less likely to master the course objectives listed above.
+Make time for this course every day: do not count on cramming on weekends or before exams or you will be much less likely to master the course objectives listed above.
 If you miss a class for any reason, it is your responsibility to promptly contact a classmate for notes and topics covered.